 MATERIAL AND METHOD

 Plant material consisted of 107 tropical maize inbred lines (Table 1) collected from breeding programs for genetic characterization.
 Young leaves were sampled at the three-week stage following the LGC Genomics protocol, placed in 96-well plates with desiccant and forwarded to CIMMYT-Asia, Patancheru, for DNA extraction.
-The DNA samples were subsequently sent to LGC Genomics, London, for SNP genotyping using the Kompetitive Allele-Specific PCR (KASP) assay.
+The DNA samples were subsequently sent to LGC Genomics, London, for SNP genotyping using the Competitive Allele-Specific PCR (KASP) assay.
 This system employs allele-specific primers with fluorescent labeling to detect nucleotide polymorphisms and has been widely applied in maize genotyping (Semagn et al., 2014).
 Ninety-seven genome-wide SNP markers recommended by the CIMMYT Global Maize Program for quality control were employed, with an average marker density of one SNP per 24.5 Mb across ten chromosomes.

 Table 1: List of tropical maize inbred lines used in diversity studies